Isa-git/EscapeRoom/README.md

 --------------------------------------------------------------------------------------------------------------------
 1. Download GitHub Desktop on https://desktop.github.com/ and install
 2. Go under File
-    2.1. choose Options: and Login with your GitHub Account there 2.2. choose Git: and enter your Name and Email adress 2.3.
+    a. choose Options: and Login with your GitHub Account there<br>
+    2.2. choose Git: and enter your Name and Email adress 2.3.
 Save changes
 3. Choose Clone a repository from Internet